Mortgage Credit Directive: History

 In March 2003, the Commission initiated a process to identify and assess the impact of barriers to the internal market for credit agreements relating to residential property.
 In December 2007, the Commission adopted a White Paper on the Integration of EU Mortgage Credit Markets.
 They established an Expert Group on Credit History to prepare measures to improve credit data.
-In 2008, the financial crisis revealed a series of problems existent in the residential mortgage market.
+The 2008 financial crisis revealed a series of problems existent in the residential mortgage market.
 These problems related to irresponsible borrowing and lending and to the potential scope for misbehavior by market participants.

 In March 2009, the Commission has proposed measures in its Communication entitled ‘Driving European Recovery’ on 4 March, to deliver responsible markets for the future and restore consumer confidence in the residential immovable market.
 In March 2011, the European Commission adopted the proposal for a Directive on credit agreements relating to residential property.
 In February 2014, the Mortgage Credit Directive 2014/17/EU was adopted and the Directive was implemented in the Member States by March 2016.

 In 2021, the European Commission launched a consultation process as preamble towards reviewing the directive, in order to adapte the current rules to the digital era, to foster cross-border mortgage supply, and to boost the uptake of "energy-efficient mortgages".